 Adrian has been blogging since April 2003 and writes what has become a well-known Christian blog at adrianwarnock.com.
 He is a medical doctor by training, having specialized as a psychiatrist, and currently works in clinical research.

-Adrian was born in the UK.
+Adrian was born in the UK, and has always lived within 50 miles of London.
 He is married to Andrée and the father of five children – Tamasin, Henry, Charis, Joel and George.

 A good introduction to Adrian’s life story and ministry can be found in a TV interview which aired on TBN.

 More details of Adrian’s life history and testimony can be found in a multi-part series entitled “This is My Story”